southwolf/video_manager/README.md

 ```

 ## Architecture
-Here's a diagram depicting an overview of the architecure:
+Here's a diagram depicting an overview of the architecture:

 ![Architecture Overview](docs/video_manager_architecture.png)

-The architecture is based on crating clearly defined domain boundaries.
+The architecture is based on creating clearly defined domain boundaries.
 The main API acts as an orchestration and composition layer.
 It manages all of the http requests and in turn
 calls the individual data services (in this case videos and comments) using service wrappers.